Twice-Baked Sweet Potatoes

 If you’re looking for them in a U.S. grocery store these orange-fleshed vegetables might be called yams or sweet yams but they’re really sweet potatoes.

 Sweet potatoes are loaded with nutrients, and they’re considered a good carb by some diet plans.
-Check the nutritional information to see if these are too much of a carb splurge for you.
+Personally I’d splurge on carbs a bit for a holiday meal, but check the nutritional information to see if these are too much of a carb splurge for you.

 Want More Tasty Sweet Potato Dishes?